-If you would like to save all the settings so that you can reload your image and continuing adjusting the sliders, select the Save Session command from the File Menu Relations, the skin and hair areas, all the sliders values and any snapshots into a proprietary ".ppx" file.
+If you would like to save all the settings so that you can reload your image and continuing adjusting the sliders, select the Save Session command from the File Menu 30.
+This saves the original image, all the point positions, the skin and hair areas, all the sliders values and any snapshots into a proprietary ".ppx" file.